 Our counselors receive training in several approaches to relationship management, decision-making, and conflict resolution.
 That said, our camps are not equipped to provide full support in mental health counseling or clinical issues.
 If your child has been receiving those supports at home or has experienced trauma in the past 12 months (abuse, school shooting, death of someone close to them, etc.), please reach out to your camp director to discuss your child’s needs and how we might set them up for a successful summer.

-In general, the camper needs to be taking the same medication at the same dose for at least three months prior to camp arrival to achieve effective therapeutic blood levels and to establish that the appropriate therapeutic effect has been obtained.
+For behavioral and mental health medications, a camper needs to be taking the same medication at the same dose at least three months prior to camp arrival to achieve effective therapeutic blood levels and to establish that the appropriate therapeutic effect has been obtained.
 There can be no changes to the medication type or dosage within six weeks prior to camp.

 Dismissals: We reserve the right to send home, without tuition reduction or refund, any participant who does not comply with AYF expectations and standards.
 We depend on receiving accurate information concerning prospective participants during the registration and Medical Review process.
 If information provided is inaccurate or incomplete, or a participant arrives with undisclosed physical or mental health conditions or history, we reserve the right to send home that participant, without tuition reduction or medical refund.